 Stephen Maher started with paper and pen, and eventually developed his own app to help him learn about his headache patterns and manage his actions, medications, and expectations.

-So, this wasn’t my first choice in science, the wonderment of life.
-I stumbled into tracking, it took 14 years to get into it, and basically, the London Migraine Clinic was a big influence.
-They started me on it and that sort of went against the prevailing culture about not making a fuss about health issues.
+So, this wasn’t my first choice in science, exploring the wonderment of life.
+I stumbled into tracking, it took 14 years to get into, and the London Migraine Clinic was a big influence.
+They started me on it and it went against the prevailing culture about not making a fuss about health issues.
 So, it took me until 2015 to properly join the smart phone revolution and what a relief that was.
 So after 10 years I have lots of data.

 The thing that’s important about this is the interventions; the actual definition of a headache is difficult and the significance of headache is difficult.
 The interventions were all single doses of triptans, a powerful anti-migraine drug and this was a proxy of the severity and the duration of a headache, so it’s great for analysis.
-I also had lots of data on possible triggers over about seven years, and these did help and give me a feel for the problems of the dodgy behaviors.
-But as a sort of (part-time statistician?
-01:41) I struggled with not knowing when these things happen, and I didn’t have a headache, so it was very much lacking.
+I also had lots of data on possible triggers over about seven years, and these did help.
+They gave me a feel for the problems caused by dodgy behaviours.
+But as a part-time statistician I struggled with not knowing when these things happen, and I didn’t have a headache, so the data was very much lacking.

-Last year, about the time of the conference in Amsterdam, one thing that struck me was how useful the time was being used, and this got me thinking and made a lot of sense.
-So, everyone has got lots of information between their ears, and they’ve got this and a structure of a model of our world and this is based on causality, which has got a primary key of time.
+Last year, at the conference in Amsterdam, one thing that struck me was how usefully the time was being used, and this got me thinking and made a lot of sense.
+Everyone has lots of information between their ears, and they have this structure of a model of our world and this is based on causality, which has got a primary key of time.
 So, I wanted to exploit these things.
 How do we look up using time?

 My Apple database has the number of seconds since 1970, it was just not useful.
-But our brains need these disassociations, so I’ve thrown a table together just to illustrate it.
-So I wanted to tackle my headaches like this.
-If you look at the biggest variant there, the decade, it shows how it went over the decade.
-In the early years, any medical professional would say that you don’t really want to be doing this.
-You are flirting with habituating yourself to a drug and so luckily, well thankfully it got better after that.
+But our brains need associations, so I’ve thrown a table together just to illustrate it.
+I wanted to tackle my headaches like this.
+If you look at the biggest variant there, the decade, the graph shows how it went over the decade.
+In the early years, any medical professional would say you don’t really want to be doing this.
+You are flirting with habituating yourself to a drug.
+Luckily, thankfully it got better after that.

-So, if I map my life circumstances onto this period, in 2008 I started quite a demanding IT contract in Brussels, and eventually, in 2011 it became more useful.
-I negotiated myself onto local hours, which is a 10% reduction.
+So, if I map my life circumstances onto this period, in 2008 I started quite a demanding IT contract in Brussels, and eventually, in 2011 I became more useful and negotiated myself onto local hours, a 10% reduction.
 And then the work fell off in 2013 in the Department and I became self-employed in 2014.
 So the self-employment I should say is 50% IT work and the rest renovating a flat and doing a few manual jobs.
 It’s more of a variety.
 So I went down, I took the first and the last periods of these two life circumstances and I dug deeper.

 I went down to the breakdown by month and there was no clear pattern in here.
 And the sample size was very small.
 But when I went down to week days, I started seeing some patterns.
 So, the top one, the contract hours shows a big stress relief nature to the headaches, whereas in the bottom I just spread my work over six days much more evenly.
 I will do things in the middle of the week like go shopping or do some manual work, so it’s a much more even pattern of work which seems to be corresponding to that.

 And then if you break it down by hours into a day, it had two distinct patterns again.
 So in the contract hours, I think this is to do with being forced to medicate by external circumstances.
 Even at the weekend I would go to French lessons or on a Sunday I would really value a day off, so I would make sure it’s a nice day.
 While self employed, the constraints were maybe social events in the evening, or are trying to get to sleep in the evening, so I had more choice then.

 Finally, I looked into the correlation of delaying the medication with the duration of headache and its success.
 To summarise briefly for less severe headaches, there was a correlation.
-The shorter related to medicate, the shorter the duration and the greater success.
+The shorter delay to medicate, the shorter the duration and the greater success.
 It was less so for the more severe headaches.
 So, the basic problem here is delaying a medication might mean that I don’t need to medicate at all, so it has limited practical use.

-So, what I learned from this was until I can find a physical cause for my headaches, I’ve seen healthier when the edge is taken off the stresses of modern life.
-The second one is to medicate as soon as I know that it’s going to be one of those headaches that I need to.
-And then a time span can turn up by variant series into a huge multi-variant one.
+So, what I learned from this was until I can find a physical cause for my headaches, I seem healthier when the edge is taken off the stresses of modern life.
+The second one is to medicate as soon as I know that it’s going to be one of those headaches when I need to.
+And a time span can turn a bi-variate series into a huge multi-variate one.
 However, we are a little too good at pattern matching, so need to watch out for confirmation bias.
 Probably lastly, a more general one; tracking brings ideas out into the open, so it’s harder to consider for example, illness a personal failing while addressing it scientifically.